Monument to José Martí (Madrid): History and description

 It was unveiled in October 1986 during a ceremony attended by Juan Barranco (Mayor of Madrid) and Armando Hart (Cuban Minister of Culture).
-It is located at the plaza de Quito, a widening of the Paseo de la Habana consisting of an open space with two fountains, pines, cypresses, and hybrid planes.
+It is located at the plaza de Quito, a widening of the Paseo de la Habana consisting of an open space with two fountains, pines, cypresses, and London planes.

 In popular culture

 The monument is featured in the 1995 film El día de la bestia (The Day of the Beast).